How to Spend a Weekend in Bogota, Colombia

 We walked the entire stretch from Chapinero to Candelaria, enjoying the vendors, flea markets, and street performers that saturated the streets.

-Our walk ended in Plaza Simon Bolivar, a massive square full of families (and pigeons, ew!).
-One side features the dominating Cathedral of Bogota, but there is history on all sides in the surrounding Capitol building and Palace of Justice.
+Our walk ended in Plaza Simon Bolivar, a massive square full of families (and so many pigeons… ew).
+One side features the dominating Cathedral of Bogota, but there is history on all sides in the surrounding capitol building and Palace of Justice.

 Right around the corner from the church is a classic Bogota establishment, La Puearta Falsa.
 The tiny restaurant has been in business since 1816, and is officially known as the oldest restaurant in the country!
 We went for lunch and enjoyed Bogota’s famous dish: Ajiaco.
 The hearty soup was full of potatoes, chicken and even an ear of corn, and was the perfect filling comfort food for the weather.

-After lunch we visited the Gold Museum (also free on Sundays!) to see the amazing carvings from the indigenous tribes of the country.
-Not only is it full of priceless, and beautifully carved gold pieces, all of the exhibits are also in English, a rarity for the country.
+After lunch we visited the Gold Museum (also free on Sundays) to see the carvings from the indigenous tribes of the country.
+Not only is it full of priceless and beautifully carved gold pieces, all of the exhibits are also in English, a rarity for the country.
 Definitely worth stopping in for an hour or two on your weekend in Bogota.

 Unfortunately, we stepped out of the museum just as a MASSIVE storm hit the city.
 We jumped in a cab to head back to the hostel, and in all of the confusion trying to get my backpack together, keep my camera safe, and open my umbrella in the downpour, my phone fell out of my pocket and I left it in the taxi.

 I realized almost immediately and was calling it and tracking it within five minutes, but the driver must be an old pro, and had already snatched it and turned it off so it couldn’t be traced.
-It was such a shame that he chose to be dishonest, but luckily I only lost 24 hours worth of photos, and my family can bring me a new one from the States when they come to visit next month, so I wont need to deal with hunting down an iPhone in a foreign language here!
+It was such a shame that he chose to be dishonest, but luckily I only lost 24 hours worth of photos.
+Plus, my family can bring me a new one from the States when they come to visit next month, so I wont need to deal with hunting down an iPhone in a foreign language here.